stanfordnlp/pyreft/README.md

     <p>State-of-the-art Representation Fine-Tuning (ReFT) methods</p>
 </h3>

+> [!WARNING]
+> **Hey hey!
+Corrections to the preprint:** We or members of the community have identified a few typos.

+- (1) Hyperparameter settings presented in Table 5 and 6 in the Appendix should be swapped, i.e., GSM8K should be the one where we apply interventions to all layers.
+We release our training wandb logs in our [LoReFT](https://github.com/frankaging/pyreft/tree/main/examples/loreft) folder, check those to reproduce for now!
+- (2) Wrong UltraLM citation, will correct that.
+- (3) Commonsense170K is not 100 times larger than GSM8K :) (170/8).

+We will update our arXiv paper on Monday (April 8th, 2024).
+Sorry guys!
+Till then, happy ReFTing!

 # A _Powerful_, _Parameter-Efficient_, and _Interpretable_ way of fine-tuning
 Want to try a fine-tuning method that uses a fraction of SoTA PEFT parameters count, while achieving potentially better performance?
 Introducing **pyreft**, a **representation fine-tuning (ReFT)** library that supports adapting internal language model representations via trainable interventions.
 With fewer fine-tuning parameters and more robust performance, **pyreft** can boost fine-tuning efficiency, decrease fine-tuning cost, while opening the doors to study the interpretability of adapting parameters.